rob-luke/Neuroimaging.jl/docs/src/assr/functions.md

 # Functions

-A number of functions are provided for the processing of SSR data.
+In addition to the function available for processing EEG data, a number of functions are provided specifically for the processing of SSR data

 ## Import